 Alcohol will not solve any of your health problems, because no health problem is caused by a lack of alcohol.

 What is alcohol?

 Alcohol is first and foremost a toxin and is treated by the human body as a poison.
-It damages your cells—especially stomach cells, liver cells, and nerve cells in the brain and throughout the body.
-More than 1 drink per day for women, and more than 2 drinks per day for men, significantly increases risk for high blood pressure, stroke, liver disease, many types of cancer, and cardiomyopathy (heart muscle dysfunction), among many other health problems.
-Some types of cancer, such as breast cancer, are associated with even lower levels of drinking.
+It damages your cells—especially stomach cells, liver cells, and nerve cells.
+Alcohol consumption has been associated in epidemiological studies with high blood pressure, stroke, liver disease, many types of cancer, cardiomyopathy (heart muscle dysfunction), and other health problems.

 Alcohol is not a necessary nutrient, but it is found in nature, so our bodies have developed a way to protect us from it.
 Our ancestors would have encountered small amounts of alcohols in naturally fermenting plant foods such as fruits.
 For example, when the skin of a fruit is damaged, yeasts invade to eat the fruit sugars.
 You are probably familiar with this problem—at the bottom of a container of fruit you are likely to find a squashed fruit or two with white fuzz growing on it—that’s yeast.
 Yeasts enjoy eating the fruit sugars, and in a process called fermentation, they create alcohol as a waste product:

 Yeast + Sugar → ALCOHOL + Carbon Dioxide Gas